notxcharles/CMP1902-Programming-Fundamentals/AssessmentItem2/Task2Requirements.md

 ~~after each guess, the program should provide the clue and a list of all letters the the user has used but are not part of the right answer~~

-the player is given 30 seconds to make a guess. if they provide a word after 30 seconds, the turn is lost TODO: lose a turn (add to previous guesses)
+~~the player is given 30 seconds to make a guess. if they provide a word after 30 seconds, the turn is lost~~

 ~~any erroneous input should be handled and there should be no crashing~~